 In addition to the current CDFW ranking system, the California Natural Diversity Database (CNDDB) historically tracked sensitive natural communities (previously referred to as natural communities of special concern) based on Holland's (1986) vegetation classification system.
 While the MCV2 vegetation classification system is intended to replace the Holland system, there are many areas of California that have not yet been mapped, including Guadalupe-Nipomo Dunes.
 For unclassified areas of the state, an alliance or association may be identified as provisional when sufficient data exists to propose the vegetation type.
 However, there may not be enough research and regional information to rank the status of the provisional alliance or association.
 In such cases, sensitive natural communities identified in the CNDDB, which still uses the Holland system should still be addressed under CEQA.
-The CNDDB search identified that Central Dune Scrub sensitive habitat was mapped in the northern portion of the site (Figure 4.4-6; CDFW 2023a).
-This sensitive habitat includes several native California vegetation alliances, including the silver dune lupine - mock heather scrub described above and extends into the area mapped as black sage scrub and California buckwheat scrub.
+The CNDDB search identified that Central Dune Scrub sensitive habitat includes several native California vegetation alliances, including the silver dune lupine - mock heather scrub described above and extends into the area mapped as black sage scrub and California buckwheat scrub.